-The most famous routing problem is the Traveling Salesman Problem (TSP): find the shortest route for a salesman who needs to visit customers at different locations and return to the starting point.
+The most famous routing problem is the Traveling Salesperson Problem (TSP): find the shortest route for a salesperson who needs to visit customers at different locations and return to the starting point.
 A TSP can be represented by a graph, in which the nodes correspond to the locations, and the edges (or arcs) denote direct travel between locations.
 For example, the graph below shows a TSP with just four locations, labeled A, B, C, and D. The distance between any two locations is given by the number next to the edge joining them.

 By calculating the distances of all possible routes, you can see that the shortest route is ACDBA, for which the total distance is 35 + 30 + 15 + 10 = 90.

 The problem gets harder when there are more locations.
 In the example above, there are just six routes.
 But if there are ten locations (not counting the starting point), the number of routes is 362880.
 For 20 locations, the number jumps to 2432902008176640000.
 An exhaustive search of all possible routes would be guaranteed to find the shortest, but this is computationally intractable for all but small sets of locations.
 For larger problems, optimization techniques are needed to intelligently search the solution space and find an optimal (or near-optimal) solution.